-Embrace the summer on a gorgeous L.A. patio.
+Embrace the warmer weather on a gorgeous L.A. patio.

-Patio season has officially begun (it’s also the only way you can dine-out with some peace of mind)!
+Patio season is still alive and well (it’s also the only way you can dine-out with some peace of mind)!
 While heading to a lush rooftop towering above the bustling city is a perfect way to soak up the sun, these outdoor havens can offer a little variation to your summer in the city.
-From gorgeous ocean views to vivid refuges filled with plants and fairy lights, here are the best spot for alfresco dining in L.A. right now.
+From gorgeous ocean views to vivid refuges filled with plants and fairy lights, here are the best spots for al fresco dining in L.A. right now.

 1. Nobu, Malibu

 Nobu is the holy grail of oceanside dining, of course, the insanely good seafood creations are worth mentioning too.
 You’ll spend the day gazing over the Pacific, pretending not to notice the celebrities and possibly feeling like one yourself with the top-notch service.

 This divine concept in Venice is brought to you by the founder of The Butcher’s Daughter.
 It’s a little tropical paradise with backyard vibes and it serves up delicious, plant-based Mexican food and premium mezcals.
 It’s currently accepting walk-ins only from Wednesday to Sunday.
 Doors to this oasis open at 4 pm. and last call it at 9:45 p.m.